×

 Two primary factors:

 A socket deformity (pincer impingement).
-If the front rim of the socket (referred to as the acetabulum) protrudes too far forward, the region of the thigh bone (femur) just below the ball, referred to as the neck of the femur, can collide with the socket rim during regular hip flexion movement.
+If the front rim of extra bone in the socket (referred to as the acetabulum) protrudes too far forward, the region of the thigh bone (femur) just below the ball, referred to as the neck of the femur, can collide with the socket rim during regular hip flexion movement.

 Hip Impingement Symptoms